 |

-2. Benefits of the workshopSolution agnostic: Businesses will be better equipped to reuse the research across departments and projects to create products and services around the jobs that people want to accomplish.
+2. Benefits of the JTBD workshopSolution agnostic: Businesses will be better equipped to reuse the research across departments and projects to create products and services around the jobs that people want to accomplish.

 User centered: Help achieve people's objective effortlessly through user centered design approach.
 Increased innovation: The workshop provides a venue for participants to brainstorm novel solutions to how people make choices and analyze forces of change.
 Collaboration and alignment: Helps everyone look at needs and objectives.
 Desirable business offerings: Prioritize functional objectives of people to design solutions for new market opportunities. |

-3. Business scenarios for the workshopMore possibilities come from analyzing what people are trying to achieve.
+3. Business scenarios for the workshopOur Jobs-to-be-Done workshop can be useful in various business scenarios such as new product development, identifying areas for expansion, and accelerating spotting opportunities.
+Teams from product design and development, sales and marketing, customer success, support, and business strategy can participate in the workshop.
 New product development: The exercise's results could be used to make new products that meet consumers' unmet needs and wants.
 Get more done quicker: By mapping the job product design team can discover areas for expansion by focusing on the tasks their customers are seeking to solve.

 Fail fast and forward: Structured insights to find solutions that better serve your customers.
 Share insights across organization: Sales and marketing can use in prospecting to create effective campaigns.
 Customer success managers can deconstruct churn rate.
 Other teams can accelerate spotting opportunities. |